Monopoles and Landau-Ginzburg Models I: Introduction

-As explained in the beginning of Subsection \ref{Subsec1.3}, each Landau-Ginzburg model (under additional conditions) should be assigned an $A_\infty$-category.
-To generalize this Picard-Lefschetz theory for the gauged Landau-Ginzburg model in Proposition \ref{P1.4}, one may work with infinite dimensional Lagrangian submanifolds, but there is another alternative: \textit{can we define Lagrangian Floer cohomology without using boundary conditions?}
+The complex gradient flow equation \eqref{E0.1} is the Cauchy-Riemann equation perturbed by the special Hamiltonian function $H=\im W$ and therefore exhibits interesting analytical properties due to the holomorphicity of $W$.
+Meanwhile, its solutions admit concrete geometric interpretation, suggesting a direct construction of Fukaya-Seidel categories even for the infinite dimensional gauged Landau-Ginzburg model in Proposition \ref{P1.4}.
+This may lead eventually to a bordered monopole theory.
+To develop the Picard-Lefschetz theory in this context, one may work directly with infinite-dimensional Lagrangian submanifolds as in the work of Nguyen \cite{NguyenI, NguyenII}.
+But there might be a shortcut: \textit{can we define the Floer cohomology of Lagrangian submanifolds without using boundary conditions?}

-When $G=\{e\}$ and $\dim M<\infty$, this idea can be partly realized when the Lagrangian submanifold $\CL_0$ is a Lefschetz thimble, i.e. the stable (or unstable) submanifold of a critical point $q\in \Crit(\re W)$.
-Instead of a stripe $\R_t\times [0,1]_s$, we look at $J$-holomorphic curves defined on the upper (or lower) half plane:
+When $G$ is trivial and $\dim M<\infty$, this idea can be partly realized when the Lagrangian submanifold $\CL_0$ is a Lefschetz thimble, i.e. the stable (or unstable) submanifold of a critical point $q\in \Crit(\re W)$.
+Instead of a strip $\R_t\times [0,1]_s$, we look at solutions to the complex gradient flow equation \eqref{E0.1} on the upper half plane:

-where are subject to the Floer equation \eqref{E0.1} and Lagrangian boundary condition on $\R_t\times \{0\}$.
-As $s\to \infty$, we require that $P(\cdot, s)$ converges to $q\in \Crit(\re W)$ in a uniform way.
-The study of Fukaya-Seidel category of Landau-Ginzburg models via this approach has been pioneered by Haydys \cite{Haydys15} and Gaiotto-Moore-Witten \cite{GMW15}.
+with a Lagrangian boundary condition at $s=0$ and with an asymptotic condition as $s\to \infty$: we require the solution $P(t, s)$ to converge to some $q\in \Crit(\re W)$ uniformly as $s\to\infty$.
+The study of Fukaya-Seidel categories via this approach has been pioneered by the work of Haydys \cite{Haydys15} and Gaiotto-Moore-Witten \cite{GMW15}.
 See also \cite{FJY18,GMW17,KKS16}.
-We will give a brief sketch of their proposal in Section \ref{1.1}.
+We give a brief sketch of their proposal in Section \ref{1.1}.
 The primary application in their cases is when

-so the gauged Witten equations go over to the Haydys-Witten equations on the 5-manifold $\C\times Y$.
-This idea goes back at least to the seminal paper \cite{DT96} by Donaldson and Thomas, in which case
+and the gauged Witten equations \eqref{E0.2} come down to the Haydys-Witten equations on the 5-manifold $\C_z\times Y$.
+This idea goes back at least to the seminar paper \cite{DT96} by Donaldson-Thomas: if one takes

-for a compact Calabi-Yau 3-fold $\CY$, and one recovers the $\Spin(7)$-instanton equation on $\C\times \CY$.
-The Seiberg-Witten equations should serve as the field test for their programs in higher dimensions, since the compactness property is well-understood in this low dimensional case.
+where $\CY$ is a compact Calabi-Yau 3-fold, then the gauged Witten equations \eqref{E0.2} recover the $\Spin(7)$-instanton equation on $\C_z\times \CY$.